-Several works have shown that RC models are a remarkably efficient solution for MTS classification~\cite{skowronski2006minimum,ma2016functional,palumbo2016human,tanisaro2016time}.
-The MTS is fed into the reservoir that generates a sequence of states over time and, in the simplest case, the last reservoir state (or the mean of all the states) becomes a representation of the input.
-Afterwards, the representation is processed by a classification algorithm for vectorial data~\cite{skowronski2006minimum}.
-However, despite its unrivalled training speed, this approach fails to achieve the same accuracy of competing state-of-the-art classifiers~\cite{aswolinskiy2016time}.

-To improve the classification performance, in \cite{PRATER201766} the reservoir states associated to a MTS are projected onto the principal components of the reservoir states, relative to each class; a new sample is classified by identifying the subspace that yields its lower reconstruction error, in mean square sense.
-To learn more powerful representations from the sequence of reservoir states, an alternative approach originally proposed in~\cite{chen2013model} and later applied to MTS classification and fault detection~\cite{chen2014learning,aswolinskiy2016time,aswolinskiy2017time}, advocates to map the inputs in a ``model-based'' feature space where they are represented by statistical properties that better characterize each class.
-In this formulation, for each MTS a model is trained to predict its next input from the current reservoir state, and the model parameters become the MTS representation.
-As a drawback, this approach accounts only for those reservoir dynamics useful to predict the next input and could neglect meaningful information for MTS characterization, hence hindering the quality of the representation.
-To overcome this limitation, in this paper we significantly extend model-space criterion by proposing a new approach that disentangles from the constraints imposed in the original formulation.
+RC-based classifiers represent the MTS either as the last or the mean of all the reservoir states and then process it with a classification algorithm for vectorial data~\cite{ma2016functional, skowronski2006minimum}.
+Despite their unrivaled training speed, these approaches fail to achieve the same accuracy of competing state-of-the-art classifiers~\cite{aswolinskiy2016time}.
+To learn more powerful representations, an alternative approach originally proposed in~\cite{chen2013model} and later applied to MTS classification and fault detection~\cite{chen2014learning,aswolinskiy2016time}, advocates to map the inputs in a ``model-based'' feature space where the MTS is represented by the parameters of a model, trained to predict the next input from the current reservoir state.
+As a drawback, this approach accounts only for those reservoir dynamics useful to predict the next input and could neglect important information that characterize the MTS.
+To overcome this limitation, we propose a new model-space criterion that disentangles from the constraints imposed by this formulation.